 Abbreviation for identification, written without periods.

 Use nonsexist language such as chair, business executive, camera operator, firefighter, mail carrier.
 Avoid using the pronouns “he/she” or “his/her” when referring to an unspecified person.
 If the sentence can’t be rewritten without use of a pronoun, "they/them/their" are acceptable as singular and/or gender-neutral pronouns.
+View the pronoun guide for more information.

 Tips for recasting sentences: